-Interns will meet together with a staff member for one hour each week to discuss in detail one or more clients/cases presented by an intern.
-Group supervision/consultation will be facilitated by all staff members, on a rotation basis, in order to expose interns to a variety of supervisory styles, theoretical orientations and therapeutic perspectives.
+Interns will meet together with a staff psychologist for one hour each week to discuss in detail one or more clients/cases presented by an intern.
+A staff psychologist will facilitate group supervision/consultation in order to consistently follow the growth and development of the intern's awareness and implementation of various theoretical interventions and therapeutic perspectives during the training year.

 C. Specialized Supervision/Training